Suspended Driver's License Basics

 - Assault of another motorist, passenger, pedestrian, or bicyclist while on the highway ("road rage")

-The point system varies from state to state, but a California driver may be considered a "negligent operator" if he or she accumulates four points in 12 months, six points in 24 months, or eight points in 36 months (at-fault collisions and speeding tickets may result in one point each, while reckless driving or a DUI are two-point violations).
+The point system varies from state to state.
+In California, for instance, a driver may be considered a negligent operator if he or she accumulates four or more points in 12 months, six points in 24 months, or eight points in 36 months.
 Violations received in a commercial vehicle carry one and one-half times the point count of non-commercial offenses.

 Non-Driving Violations Resulting in Suspension

-All states suspend drivers' licenses for a number of non-driving actions as well.
-A failure to comply with a child support order is by far the most common non-driving reason for suspension, adhered to by all but four states (New Hampshire, New Mexico, North Carolina, and South Dakota).
+States also suspend drivers' licenses for a number of non-driving actions.
+For example, in all 50 states, failure to comply with a child support order can result in driver's license suspension, although each state has its own triggering criteria.
 Most states also suspend the licenses of motorists who fail to maintain the proper automobile insurance coverage or a valid driver's license.

 Additional non-driving offenses that may result in the suspension of your driver's license include the following: